tho15/vehicle-detection/writeup_template.md

 The sliding window search algorithm convolves a small window to extract image patches for classifer to identify the object.
 The size of window and how much overlap between two windows are parameters need to be optimized.

 At the beginning I used single scale window and tested with different overlap from 0.6 - 0.85 to find the best overlap.
 Then I tried to improve the result by adding different size of window in search.
-I found the window size '(96, 96)' with 0.75 overlap gives best result so far for single window search.
+I found the window size `(96, 96)` with 0.75 overlap gives best result so far for single window search.
 Ultimately  I use two scales search with following parameters:

-* Window size '(64, 64)' and '(96, 96)'
+* Window size `(64, 64)` and `(96, 96)`
-* Overlap '(0.75, 0.75)'
+* Overlap `(0.75, 0.75)`
-* 'xy_start_stop = (400, 656)'
+* `xy_start_stop = (400, 656)`

 Following image shows the locations of a search windows (window size (96, 96)):